chromestone/Beeing-Web-App/README.md

 # Being
-This is a half hardcoded quick local web app I made to speed up data collection for a research project.
+This is a half hardcoded ad-hoc local web app I made to speed up data collection for a research project.

 Basically, you connect the app through the browser and scroll through YouTube videos.
 You can record data on the videos as you go.